cockroachdb/docs/cockroachcloud/upgrade-to-v22.1.md

 ## Step 7.
 Complete the upgrade

-If everything looks good, you can wait for the upgrade to automatically finalize, or you can manually trigger finalization to lift the [temporary limitations](#respect-temporary-limitations) on the cluster more quickly.
+If everything looks good, you can wait for the upgrade to automatically finalize, or you can manually finalize the upgrade to lift the [temporary limitations](#expect-temporary-limitations) on the cluster more quickly.

 ### Finalize the upgrade